 Efficacy of Commercial Earplugs in Preventing Water Intrusion During Swimming

 by H. Mahboubi et al.

-Our AssessmentIn this study, nine different earplugs were tested in 10 different individuals to determine which earplugs were most effective at preventing water from entering the ear canal.
-Three different scenarios were used: splashing and swimming on the surface without submerging the head and submerging the head under three feet of water both with the head upright and with the head tilted 90 degrees to the left and right.
-All earplugs allowed some amount of water to enter the ear canal, more so when the head was completely submerged, but Mack's Pillow Soft was the most effective.
+Our AssessmentIn this study nine different earplugs were tested in 10 different individuals to determine which earplugs were most effective at preventing water from entering the ear canal.
+Three different scenarios were used: splashing and swimming on the surface without submerging the head, and submerging the head under 3 feet of water both with the head upright and with the head tilted 90 degrees to the left and right.
+All earplugs allowed some amount of water to enter the ear canal, more so when the head was completely submerged, but Mack's Pillow Soft were the most effective.

 by J.A.
 Alt and W.O.
 Collins

-Our AssessmentIn this study, the researchers tested the efficacy of four different earplugs at preventing water from entering the ear canal by placing them in an anatomically correct model of the ear then exposing it to water.
-Mack's Pillow Soft Silicone Earplugs was the most effective at preventing water intrusion.
-The least effective was a custom molded earplug.
+Our AssessmentIn this study the researchers tested the efficacy of four different earplugs at preventing water from entering the ear canal by placing them in an anatomically correct model of the ear then exposing it to water.
+Mack's Pillow Soft silicone earplugs were the most effective at preventing water intrusion.
+The least effective were custom molded earplugs.